tidyverse/readr/cran-comments.md

-This release should fix the reported valgrind issues.
+This release should fix the test errors on R-devel

 ## Test environments
 * local OS X install, R 3.5.1.